Student recruitment policy notice

 Information you need to know:

 The Student Recruitment Team is part of Liverpool John Moores University.
-Further information on the institution can be found on the LJMU website: www.ljmu.ac.uk.
+See further information on the institution.

 This information applies to anyone who has enquired about one of our courses or if you have registered to visit us on an Open Day or other event.
 If you enrol and become a student, we will collect further information which is explained in our Student Privacy Notice.